Sarah of Yemen

 Sarah of Yemen (سارة, fl.
-6th century CE) is noted as one of the small number of Arabic-language female poets known for the sixth century CE.
+6th century) is noted as one of the small number of female composers of pre-Islamic Arabic poetry known from the sixth century.
 It is possible that she was Jewish, in which case she is one of only three attested female medieval Jewish poets (the others being the anonymous, tenth-century wife of Dunash ben Labrat and the probably twelfth-century Qasmuna).

 The poem attributed to her survives in the tenth-century anthology named Kitab al-Aghani:

 The eulogy implies that Sarah was a member of the Banu Qurayza, commenting on their defeat by Muslims around 627.
 Little more is known about Sarah, but she 'reputedly participated in a guerrilla action against Muhammad before a Muslim agent killed her.'